visgl/loaders.gl/docs/upgrade-guide.md

 Version 2.0 is a major release that consolidates functionality and APIs, and a number of deprecated functions have been removed.

+Some general changes:

+- All exported loader and writer objects now expose a `mimeType` field.
+This field is not yet used by `@loaders.gl/core` but is available for applications (e.g. see `selectLoader`).
+- All (non-worker) loaders are now required to expose a `parse` function (in addition to any more specialized `parseSync/parseText/parseInBatches` functions).
+This simplifies using loaders without `@loaders.gl/core`, which can reduce footprint in small applications.

 ### `@loaders.gl/core`

 | Removal            | Replacement                                                            |